nathanhourt/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 -------

-Depending on your OS, we have the Installation guides available.
-To see more Installation options: Go to :ref:`Installation Guide <installation-guide>`.
+This document provides a generic overview of the build process.
+We also provide more detailed installation guides for different OSes.
+For these guides, go to :ref:`Installation Guide <installation-guide>`.

 1. Installation